yacy/yacy_search_server/Heroku.md

 ### Heroku specific configuration files :

-- [[app.json]] : used when deploying with the button
+- [app.json](app.json) : used when deploying with the button
-- [[.env]] : set up environment variables for local heroku run
+- [.env](.env) : set up environment variables for local heroku run
-- [[Procfile]] : contain main process description used to launch YaCy
+- [Procfile](Procfile) : contain main process description used to launch YaCy

 ### Custom maven options

 With any of the deployment methods described, setting the option `-f libbuild/pom.xml -DskipTests=true` in the `MAVEN_CUSTOM_OPTS` environment variable is the minimum required for a successfull build and deploy.
 If not set, build will fail because missing dependent submodules from libbuild directory.

 What'smore, the only way for other YaCy peers to reach a peer running on Heroku is to use the "dyno" public URL (in the form of your_app_name.herokuapp.com).
 This is why `-Dyacy.port=80` and `-Dyacy.staticIP=your_app_name.herokuapp.com` options have to be set in the `MAVEN_CUSTOM_OPTS` variable, or else your YaCy peer will run in "junior" mode.
-These options are used to customise `port` and `staticIP` initial properties in the [[defaults/yacy.init]] file at build.
+These options are used to customise `port` and `staticIP` initial properties in the [yacy.init](defaults/yacy.init) file at build.

 ### HTTP local port